GageHoweTamu/SC-RingModulator/README.md

 # SC RingModulator
- Ring modulates a signal with its sidechain input
+ Future project; ring modulates a signal with its sidechain input